Book 2 in the Fae Touched Series

 “It wasn’t a request, Mr. Reed.”

-Wolf shifter James Reed turned his back on the Dádhe prince, striding to the chapel’s wall of floor-to-ceiling windows.
-He propped his shoulder on the engraved wooden frame and watched the sun begin its ascent over the cobblestone streets of Mud Island’s Queenstown.
-Curling his fingers into fists to prevent the stinging tips from converting into claws, he smiled without humor as the morning light spread, chasing the dark shadows away and guaranteeing the vampire heir would have a painful trek home.
+Wolf shifter James Reed turned from the Dádhe prince and strode to the chapel’s wall of floor-to-ceiling windows.
+He propped his shoulder on the engraved wooden frame and watched the sun begin its ascent over the streets of Mud Island’s Queenstown.
+James smiled without humor as the morning light spread across the cobblestones and chased away the dark shadows, guaranteeing the ESC’s vampire heir would have a painful trek home.

-The pre-dawn, clandestine meeting was arranged without informing James of the reasons beforehand and what had been revealed so far didn’t jell with the enormous sacrifice the prince of the East South Central Region was asking him to make.
+The pre-dawn, clandestine meeting was arranged without informing James of the reasons beforehand, and what had been revealed so far didn’t jell with the enormous sacrifice Prince Myles Handley was asking him to make.

 “You don’t need my help unearthing a few witches who are in bed with the knights,” James said, grinding his teeth to keep them from lengthening.
 He was holding onto his human form by a thin thread.

 The Knights of Humanity, or the KoH, was an influential human-run organization with a radical agenda to repeal the Fae Accord.
-Abolishment of the almost ninety-year-old treaty between the Fae Touched community of magic-users and their human neighbors would ultimately threaten the sovereignty of all nonhumans in the US, and the prince insisted, lead to war.
+Abolishment of the almost ninety-year-old treaty between the Fae Touched community of magic-users and their human neighbors would threaten the sovereignty of all nonhumans in the US, and could ultimately lead to war.

 “Disloyal witches might not be all we have to worry about.”
-Prince Myles sidled up to James with his hands buried deep inside the pockets of crisply pressed trousers.
+Prince Myles crossed over to James with his hands buried deep inside the pockets of crisply pressed trousers.
 The vampire didn’t flinch as the first diffused rays of daylight streaked across his face.
-“It appears the rumors that shifter outcasts have taken up with the knights in the ongoing attempt to disrupt the peace between humanity and the Fae Touched are more than rumors.
-We have to find out how Ferwyn males are remaining sane without an Alpha’s binding.”
+“It appears the rumors that shifter outcasts have taken up with the knights to disrupt the peace between the two species are more than rumors.
+If true, we have to find out how these males are remaining sane without a Clan’s binding.”

 “Which is why your cooperation is vital.
-I need you to infiltrate these rebel Ferwyns.
-Discover whether another monarch has sent an Alpha into our region to control these Clanless shifters and why they’ve chosen to join with the knights.
+I need you to infiltrate the rebel Ferwyns.
+Discover whether another monarch has sent an Alpha across our borders to control these Clanless shifters and why they’ve chosen to join the enemy.
 Or if it turns out an outcast from our region is right-minded enough to hold together a surrogate pack…dispose of him.”

-“When Noah was whelped, I promised Sarah that I was done with dangerous undercover work.”
+“When Noah was whelped, I promised Sarah that I was done with undercover work.”

-“You can’t tell your mate or Príoh Walker about this assignment.
+“You can’t tell your mate or Commander Walker about this assignment.
 No one can know.”

-James grabbed the lapels of the Dádhe prince’s suit and got up in Myles’ impassive face.
+James grabbed the lapels of the Dádhe’s suit and got up in Prince Myles’ impassive face.
 “You want my truemate to think I left her willingly?
-Lie to my pack’s Alpha?”
+Lie to my Alpha?”

 “It won’t work.”
 James shook his head, unable to hold in a growl.
-“Sarah will never believe it.
-None of my clanmates will.”
+“Sarah and the pack will never believe it.
+None of my teammates on the Guard will either.”